 Choose IR Lenses That Do Not Create An IR Hot Spot

 Lens flare and IR photography do not mix.
 When choosing a lens, you must be sure that hotspots and flares are kept to a minimum since you can’t remove hotspots in the post-processing.
 Infrared hotshots often appear as a series of stop sign-shaped artifacts marching toward the center of the camera’s sensor.

 It’s not that complicated to shoot infrared photography – there are just a few things you should be careful about.

 You should set your camera to shoot RAW because the amount of editing required for infrared photographs calls for RAW.
-It’s also important to find the proper subject – vegetation reflects infrared light while the sky turns quite dark, which means that landscape photography is the best choice.
+It’s also essential to find the proper subject – vegetation reflects infrared light while the sky turns quite dark, so landscape photography is the best choice.
 Seascape photography can also look very compelling since any body of water will turn very dark in infrared photography.

 Suggested Camera Settings For Beginners

-Because IR filters block out most visible light, your exposures will be quite long which will require setting up your camera on a tripod and using a remote shutter release.
+Because IR filters block out most visible light, your exposures will be quite long, requiring setting up your camera on a tripod and using a remote shutter release.

 - Set your ISO between 200 and 400.